Nduta Refugee Camp: History

 Nduta Refugee Camp, established in 2015, was created as a solution to alleviate the overcrowding experienced in the Nyarugusu refugee camp, which is currently the third-largest refugee camp globally.
 This relocation project was initiated through a collaborative effort between the Tanzanian government and the United Nations High Commissioner for Refugees (UNHCR) to provide a safe haven for Burundian refugees escaping political instability and violence in their home country.
 The camp was officially reopened in October 2015, coinciding with the onset of the rainy season when approximately 20,000 individuals were still residing in communal shelters situated on a floodplain.
 From October to December 2015, a total of 27,500 Burundian refugees were relocated from Nyarugusu to Nduta, subsequently being transferred to another camp called Mtendele.
 This initiative was facilitated and overseen by the UNHCR.

 Demographics

 Over the years, the population of Nduta Refugee Camp has been fluctuating:

 As of May 2017, Nduta Refugee Camp had a population of 107,000 people, of which 76% were women and children, and an estimated 54% were under 17 years old.
 The camp is home to Burundian refugees who fled their country due to political instability and violence.
 By July 2018, the population was 104,784.
-According to the Tanzania Refugee Population Update, as of 28th Feb 2022, the population of Nduta Refugee Camp was 77,262 refugees.
+According to the Tanzania Refugee Population Update, as of 28 February 2022, the population of Nduta Refugee Camp was 77,262 refugees.
 As of 31 Oct 2023, the population was 66,735 refugees.

+The camp was closed by the Tanzanian government in 2026.